kimsergeo/metalog/README.md

 ## Using the Package

-This Python package was transfered from [RMetalog](https://github.com/isaacfab/RMetalog) package and therefore shares the same R-based structure.
+This Python package was transfered from [RMetalog](https://github.com/isaacfab/RMetalog) package by Isaac J. Faber and therefore shares the same R-based structure.

 The [data](https://www.sciencebase.gov/catalog/item/5b45380fe4b060350a140b7b) used for demonstration are body length of salmon and were collected in 2008-2010: